CyrilSLi/tpov/docs/en/source/quickstart.md

 - `-` (dash) excludes an item or range from the selection.
 - `+` (plus) includes an item or range in the selection.
-- `to` formes an inclusive range of the two indices beside it.
+- `to` forms an inclusive range of the two indices beside it.

 Special values are used to select all or reverse the selection: